dydxprotocol/dydx.js/README.md

   </a>
 </p>

-A TypeScript/Javascript library for interacting with the dYdX protocol.
+A TypeScript library for interacting with the dYdX protocol.

 ## Usage